lmmx/scholaRdaemon/README.md

 ### Automation

-An almost-working script to run the automation of this is in `check_mail.Rscript`, run with the `Rscript` command from a shell.
-It doesn't wait for paper IDs to be received so probably needs some sort of callback function.
+A working script to run the automation (not setup) of tweet generation is in `check_mail.Rscript`.
+Run it with `Rscript check_mail.Rscript` command from a shell, with `--help` to see the available flags.